 When a participant, either orally or in written format, files a grievance and expects action on the complaint, the complainant will be given a copy of this grievance procedure, and the following actions will be taken.

 If the grievance concerns a Center administrator, the problem should be referred to the Executive Director, who will review it and respond as appropriate.
-If the grievance concerns the Executive Director, as presenter or administrator, the Social Worker Consultant will participate in reviewing the grievance and responding to it as appropriate.
+If the grievance concerns the Executive Director, as presenter or administrator, the Advisory Board will participate in reviewing the grievance and responding to it as appropriate.

 If the grievance concerns a presenter other than the Executive Director, regarding the content presented by the speaker or the style of presentation, the individual filing the grievance will be asked to put his/her comments in written format and submit them to The Center for Ethical Practice at the above address.
-The Executive Director and Social Worker consultant will review the grievance, will convey the comment(s) to the speaker, and will respond to the grievance as appropriate.
+The Executive Director and Advisory Board will review the grievance, will convey the comment(s) to the speaker, and will respond to the grievance as appropriate.